 3. What can you say about the frequency contents of the two music pieces in Experiment 2?

-The two songs chosen to analyze were 1812 Overture as the classical piece and song by Daft Punk for the electronic piece.
+The two songs chosen to analyze were “1812 Overture” by Tchaikovsky as the classical piece and “Harder, Better, Faster, Stronger” by Daft Punk for the electronic piece.
 The frequency of the two pieces differed such that the range of the classical piece was played at a higher frequency throughout and the electronic was played at a much lower frequency.
 The classical piece was played with high frequency instruments like violins and cellos as opposed to the lower frequency instruments such as the bass and drums used in electronic music.

 4. How is 'beat' of music related to frequency?